shashwatj07/skinny/construction/mixcolumns.md

+# MixColumns
-for this step we are multiplying the state matrix with a special matrix
+For this step we are multiplying the state matrix with a special matrix

  | 1 | 0 | 1 | 1 |
  |---|---|---|---|